hlhartley/hlhartley-word-war-1/README.md

 **- APP DEVELOPMENT STILL IN PROGRESS -**

 ## Description
-We wanted to create an online game for people to play similar to the game "Codenames", while leveling up our coding skills at the same time!
+We wanted to create a strategic, fun, online game for people to play (especially during the COVID-19 pandemic), while leveling up our coding skills at the same time!
 Rules section - coming soon!

 ## Screenshots
 *Create Game Page*